-Ariana was examined by LOC physiotherapist and scoliosis expert Deborah Turnbull, who checked her spinal rotation using a scoliometer device that measures how much a rib hump protrudes - known as ‘angle of trunk rotation’ (ATR).
+Ariana was examined by a LOC physiotherapist, who checked her spinal rotation using a scoliometer device that measures how much a rib hump protrudes - known as ‘angle of trunk rotation’ (ATR).
 Ariana’s main rib hump ATR was 15 degrees.
 To put this into context, 6 degrees is regarded as normal.

 When Ariana returned to LOC just a month later for her next consultation, the improvement was even greater, and Ariana had grown two centimetres in height.
 In just three short months her main rib hump ATR had reduced to 10 degrees, and her posture was re-balanced, purely through exercise.
 With an improvement in postural balance, scoliosis curves are less likely to progress in adulthood.

-Debs was particularly impressed by Ariana’s dedication and self-discipline, saying: “She only needed three sessions to become self-managing and, now that she has improved her back, she just has to manage her posture.”
-With the right motivation, Debs believes others can achieve similar results.
+LOC was particularly impressed by Ariana’s dedication and self-discipline, saying: “She only needed three sessions to become self-managing and, now that she has improved her back, she just has to manage her posture.”
+With the right motivation, LOC believes others can achieve similar results.
 “I educate the patient; I enable them to manage their condition, rather than making them dependent upon me,” she explains.

-For older patients, like Ariana, who have little or no growing left to do, and for whom a brace may not be suitable, following an exercise regime can usually make big improvements, according to Debs.
-“If you know you have scoliosis but think you're probably too old to have an improvement on the Cobb angle, then you can still make a difference through exercises,” she says.
+For older patients, like Ariana, who have little or no growing left to do, and for whom a brace may not be suitable, following an exercise regime can usually make big improvements.
+“If you know you have scoliosis but think you're probably too old to have an improvement on the Cobb angle, then you can still make a difference through exercises”.

-Debs encourages parents like Ariana’s who are concerned that their children may have scoliosis to contact LOC for an appointment with one of our clinicians.
-If you are unsure if you have scoliosis, Debs can also screen for the condition for free at her clinic which she runs every fortnight at our Kingston clinic.
+LOC encourages parents like Ariana’s who are concerned that their children may have scoliosis to contact LOC for an appointment with one of our clinicians.
+If you are unsure if you have scoliosis, LOC can also screen for the condition for free at her clinic which she runs every fortnight at our Kingston clinic.